 9. Bichon Frise

-Playful, affectionate, and hypoallergenic, the Bichon is a top choice for apartments.
+Friendly, playful, and hypoallergenic, the Bichon is a top apartment seller.

 Apartment Benefits: